 Mayer joined Watsi on October 19th, 2013.
-Six years ago, Mayer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mayer's most recent donation traveled 8,600 miles to support Win, a 40-year-old man from Thailand, to fund sight-restoring cataract surgery.
+Seven years ago, Mayer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mayer's most recent donation traveled 8,300 miles to support Myo, a 22-year-old young man from Burma, to fund heart surgery.

 Mayer has funded healthcare for 89 patients in 13 countries.